joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 #### Keyboard shortcuts

-It's a good idea to start learning how to navigate and work without a mouse.
+[Assignment 6](assignments/assignment_6_avoiding_mouse.md): It's a good idea to start learning how to navigate and work without a mouse.
 This will come in very handy when you will be accessing remote machine and will not have the possibility to use a mouse to switch from one app to the next or from one window to the next.

-The aim of [Assignment_6_Avoiding_Mouse.md](Assignments/Assignment_6_Avoiding_Mouse.md) is to take you over some of the concepts you have been introduced to in this chapter.
+The aim of [assignment_6_avoiding_mouse.md](assignments/assignment_6_avoiding_mouse.md) is to take you over some of the concepts you have been introduced to in this chapter.
 Try to do it without your mouse!
-A [cheatsheet](Resources/Keyboard_Shortcuts.md) is available to help you with shortcuts.
+A [cheatsheet](resources/Keyboard_Shortcuts.md) is available to help you with shortcuts.